A Framework and Benchmark for Deep Batch Active Learning for Regression: Kernels

 If we were to resume training from the parameters $\bftheta_T$ after labeling the next batch $\Xbatch$, the result of training on the extended data could hence be approximated by the function $f_{\bftheta_T} + f_\Delta$, where $f_\Delta$ is the result of linear regression with feature map $\phi_{\mathrm{grad}}$ on the data residuals $(\bfx_i, y_i - f_{\bftheta_T}(\bfx_i))$ for $(\bfx_i, y_i) \in \Dtrain \cup \Dbatch$.

 The kernel $k_{\mathrm{grad}}$ is also known as the (empirical / finite-width) \emph{neural tangent kernel} (NTK).
 It depends on the linearization point $\bftheta_T$, but can for certain training settings converge to a fixed kernel as the hidden layer widths go to infinity \citep{jacot_neural_2018, lee_wide_2019, arora_exact_2019}.
-In practical settings, however, it has been observed that $k_{\mathrm{grad}}$ often \quot{improves} during training \citep{fort_deep_2020, long_properties_2021, shan_rapid_2021, atanasov_neural_2021}, especially in the beginning of training.
-This agrees with our observations in \Cref{sec:experiments} and suggests that shorter training might be sufficient for selecting good $\Xbatch$.
+In practical settings, however, it has been observed that $k_{\mathrm{grad}}$ often \quot{improves} during training \citep{fort_deep_2020, long_properties_2021, shan_theory_2021, atanasov_neural_2021}, especially in the beginning of training.
+This agrees with our observations in \Cref{sec:bmdal:experiments} and suggests that shorter training might already yield a gradient kernel that allows selecting a good $\Xbatch$.
 Indeed, \cite{coleman_selection_2019} found that shorter training and even smaller models can already be sufficient to select good batches for BMDAL for classification.

-For fully-connected layers, we will now show that the feature map $\phi_{\mathrm{grad}}$ has additional product structure which can be exploited to reduce the runtime and memory consumption of a kernel evaluation.
+For fully-connected layers, we will now show that the feature map $\phi_{\mathrm{grad}}$ has an additional product structure that can be exploited to reduce the runtime and memory consumption of a kernel evaluation.
 For notational simplicity, we rewrite \eqref{eq:fcnn} as

 with parameters $\bftheta = (\tilde \bfW^{(1)}, \hdots, \tilde \bfW^{(L)})$.
 Using the notation from \eqref{eq:fcnn_combined}, we can write

 For a kernel evaluation, the factorization of the weight matrix derivatives can be exploited via